AminTaheri23/HCI-MIT-notes/lec4.md

 - don't have to test real live users

-- theory provides explanations ( reaveal the problesm do not explain them)
+- theory provides explanations ( reveals the problem do not explain them)

 ### Keystrokes level Model